Find healing and balance on Lake Ontario with Oceah Oceah’s guided sunset paddleboarding tours.

 Along this river route, you can witness the natural wonders of Toronto that you don’t often find when surrounded by the bustling streets and tall buildings of the downtown core.

-This summer, Oceah Oceah is also offering unique—some may say “life-changing”—full moon SUP, meditation and social sessions (June 22, July 20, August 18, August 31 and September 17, 2024).
+This summer, Oceah Oceah also offers unique—some may say “life-changing”—full moon SUP, meditation and social sessions.

-During each full moon experience, participants will join the Oceah Oceah team at dusk in a water ceremony and set intentions for the next moon cycle through meditation.
+At each full moon gathering, paddlers join Oceah Oceah at dusk to take part in a water ceremony and set intentions for the new lunar cycle.

 Glide onto the water as day fades, the full moon rises, and your focus slows from the minutiae of every day to the gentle movement and magic of the water.
 When you return to shore, be prepared to tuck into bannock and other local refreshments.